Marius1342/dmxFogMachineArduino/README.md

 1. Configure the [config](/lib/config/src/config.h) for your purpose
 2. Upload to your arduino
 3. Test and send bug reports if you found some km3814837@gmail.com

+*Currently i dont have very much free time, thats why this version have some bugs and i cannot update this project frequently*